 Formosan termites are a virulent type of subterranean termite.
 Eradicating them costs between $250 and $1,500 per treatment.
 They are found throughout the southwest, south, and southeast United States, but research indicates they are currently spreading to other locations in the country and may exist in all states in the future.
 All termites are destructive, but Formosan termites are particularly harmful.
 Homeowners in states impacted by Formosan termites must remain on guard against infestations.
 The presence of just a few Formosan termites in a house virtually always means an active infestation is present within the home’s foundation or wood areas.
 Immediate eradication measures are necessary for the preservation of the home.

 Drywood termite control runs about $1,000 to $6,500.
 Even though they enjoy moist areas, the drywood type does not require as much moisture as other types and is not found in the soil.
 The pests are drawn to rotten, dead wood in wall supports and attic areas.
 They are distinct in that they have large cream-colored narrow wings that extend beyond the length of the body with an orange-brown body and head.
 These are seen mainly in Southern areas from North Carolina to the Gulf Coast and parts of California.
 One of the most common drywood termites is the Conehead termite.
 This variety is mainly seen in the southern part of Florida.
 It is an aggressive specimen that starts by living hidden and later builds nests in shrubs, trees, or buildings.
-They enjoy eating roots, trees, shrubs, lumber, paper, fence posts 3, and rails 4.
+They enjoy eating roots, trees, shrubs, lumber, paper, fence posts, and rails.
 Identifying the Conehead is easy as it has a unique round or oval-shaped brown ball for a head.
 They build wider tunnels than other termites.
 In some states along the southern Atlantic Coast and the Gulf of Mexico, homeowners may encounter another relative of drywood termites, known as powderpost termites.
 These termites are almost exclusively found in furniture and are not known to infest entire homes.